CootCraig/nanoc_blog/blog/content/posts/2015-10-08-spa-water-treatment.md

 * Add 0.3 oz (weight) of Dichlor
 * Add 0.3 oz (weight) of Dichlor
 * Add 0.3 oz (weight) of Dichlor
+* Add 0.4 oz (weight) of Dichlor
-* 0.9 oz added.
+* 1.3 oz added.
 Use Dichlor until 2.1 oz has been added.
 (25 ppm CYA)

 SO, what's a good TA then?
 Because spas tends to have a lot of aeration from jets and because the water is hot, it is best to keep the TA low